pschatzmann/adpcm/README.md

 I started with all codec variants activated.
 This was working on the desktop but unfortunatly this was causing that microcontrollers like the ESP32 was running out of stack.

-I therfore have only activated the most important variants and let is up to you to select additional variants.
+I therfore left only the most important variants activated and let it up to you to select additional variants.
 For details see the [config-adpcm.h](https://github.com/pschatzmann/adpcm/blob/main/src/adpcm-ffmpeg/config-adpcm.h) file.

 # Installation